jina-ai/jina/docs/how-to/async-executors.md

 ## Examples

-In this example we have a heavy lifting API for which we want to call several times, we want to leverage the async Python features to speed up the `Executor`'s call by calling the api multiples times concurrently.
+In this example we have a heavy lifting API for which we want to call several times, and we want to leverage the async Python features to speed up the `Executor`'s call by calling the API multiples times concurrently.

 ### With async